Where can I buy your products?

 Where do you ship from?

-All of our shipments originate direct from our warehouse in China.
+All of our shipments originate direct from our warehouse in the US.

-We ship via cheapest method possible with the quickest speed to you; orders should be received within 8-14 business days.
+We ship via cheapest method possible with the quickest speed to you; orders should be received within 5-10 business days.
+Due to the Covid pandemic, time may vary.

 1. Sand the surface of the object where you will be putting your bail.